symfony/symfony-docs/components/routing/hostname_pattern.rst

         return $collection;

-Both routes match the same pattern ``/``, however the first one will match only if the hostname is ``m.example.com``.
+Both routes match the same path ``/``, however the first one will match only if the hostname is ``m.example.com``.

 Placeholders and Requirements in Hostname Patterns